weilueluo/local-storage-explorer/README.md

 # Local Storage Explorer
+> ![NOTE] This repo is deprecated, it is moved to here: https://github.com/weilueluo/storage-explorer

 Easily view, copy or search local storage content from any webpage by clicking on the extension icon.
 It also supports automatically deserialize json string.